reflex-dev/reflex-web/case-studies/ansa.md

 ---

-Meet Ansa a venture capital firm based in New York City that invests in companies from Series A to C. They have invested in companies such as Coinbase, Rippling, Glassdoor and Godaddy.
+Meet [Ansa](www.ansa.co), a venture capital firm based in New York City that invests in companies from Series A to C. They have invested in companies such as Coinbase, Rippling, Glassdoor and Godaddy.

-Ryan (Sullivan) is an investor and manages the tech and data science team at Ansa.
+Ryan Sullivan is an investor and manages the tech and data science team at Ansa.
 He works to help find the right companies to invest in and improve Ansa's automated outbound strategies.

 ## Ansa's overwhelming data analysis challenge